ThatGuyBassam/FMPC-SCRIBE/README.md

 # FMPC Scribe

-A fully local, automated medical lecture transcription and summarization engine I built for myself as a first-year medical student at FMPC Casablanca.
+A fully local, automated medical lecture transcription and summarization engine I built for myself as a student.

 ## The problem it solves